Urinary Tract Infections

 What is the urinary tract?

-The urinary tract is a system in your body responsible for producing, storing, and eliminating urine.
-It includes several key parts:
+The urinary tract is the system in your body responsible for producing, storing, and eliminating urine.

 What is a urinary tract infection?